 TK is a so-called gesetzliche Krankenkasse, a statutory health insurance, because it is for people who are required by German law to have this type of insurance.
-Most of the necessary steps will have been taken care of by the time you arrive, and you will have full TK coverage as of October 1, 2014.
-Payment for both Educare24 and TK coverage will be arranged by AYF staff on your behalf.
+Most of the necessary steps will have been taken care of by the time you arrive, and you will have full TK coverage as of October 1, 2016.
+Payment for TK coverage will be arranged by AYF staff on your behalf.